DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 ---

 # Overview
-In my day job, the wider team I am a part of, run a twice monthly *informal-ish* team meeting.
+In my day job, the wider team that I am a part of, run a twice monthly *informal-ish* team meeting.
 The format is that we each take turns to host and cover various.
 These are mostly non-work related *fun* activities or discussions.
-It's a good way for team bonding and to deliberate in  getting to know our colleagues better, especially when spread across various geographical regions.
+It's a good way for team bonding and getting to know each other better at a personal level, especially when we're spread across various geographical regions.

-As my turn has come up again, I want to achieve something slightly different.
+As my turn has come up again, I wanted to achieve something slightly different.
 In the past, we've covered about books, films, music, character traits and hosted quizzes.
-How could I meet two goals.
- * Meet the goal by discussing our travel experiences such as where we've been too / our favourite places and visualise the teams results.
+I wanted to come up with something that:
+ * Meets the goal of a inclusive, fun and friendly team building activity
  * Show case the power of modern AI development tools.

-This idea came to me late Saturday and the meeting was Monday.
+ An idea came to me late Saturday and the meeting was Monday.
 My thought process was "what could be achievable in 24 hours?
 This could really showcase some rapid development".

 ## What I decided on
-I decided to create a very simple tool to allow users to add locations on a map to show where they've visited.
+I decided to create a very simple tool to allow users to add locations on a map to show where they've been!
+Hopefully prompting discussion about our travel experiences and visualise the diverse places the team have lived or travelled to.
 With the help of ChatGPT, I came up with a name and domain [Tag the Map](https://tagthemap.com).
 I find this a really useful way to conceptualise ideas like this.
-Because I don't get to use these tools in my day job and I wanted to give xAI Grok Code Fast 1 a whirl in my own time.
-The model is new and Kilo is currently offering free usage!
+Because I don't get to use these tools in my day job and I wanted to give xAI: Grok Code Fast 1 a whirl in my own time and this was a perfect opportunity to do that but share the outcome.
+The xAI: Grok Code Fast 1 model is new and Kilo is currently offering free usage for a limited time!

-## Key Features of the application
+## Key Features of the idea/application
 - Host can start an event (generates 8-character code, authenticated)
 - Host can view/stop past sessions
 - Host shares screen, sees real-time mouse movements and clicks